tobias-weiss-ai-xr/opendesk-edu/docs/maintenance/sync-public-repo.md

 # Syncing Changes to the Public openDesk Edu Repository

-> How to sync changes from the private `opendesk` repo (GitLab HRZ) to the
+> How to sync changes from the private `opendesk` repo (GitLab Kubernetes) to the
 > public `opendesk-edu` repo (Codeberg).

 Last updated: Sprint 13 (June 2026)

 ## Overview

-The private `opendesk` repository contains all HRZ-internal configuration, security documentation, and production deployment specifics.
+The private `opendesk` repository contains all Kubernetes-internal configuration, security documentation, and production deployment specifics.
 The public `opendesk-edu` repository on Codeberg contains only the education-focused subset suitable for open-source distribution.